codeface-io/SwiftObserver/README.md

 The function `whenFulfilled` is available on all [buffered observables](#buffered-observables) that have an optional message type.
 It provides an unwrapped message as soon as one is available.
 If the buffer's `latestMessage` is still `nil`, `whenFulfilled` starts a one-time observation of the buffer.

-If you hold on to a `Promise` directly, its observations still get cleaned up, since a `Promise` actively stops being observed after the first time it sends a message or gets fulfilled.
+If you hold on to a `Promise` directly, its observations still get cleaned up, since a `Promise` actively stops being observed every time it sends a message or gets fulfilled.
 In the above example this just means that the buffer stops observing its underlying promise as soon as the promise was fulfilled.

 ## Chain Observables